Pocket/data-flows/README.md

 - docker
 - PyCharm

+#### Black Formatting

+[Black](https://github.com/psf/black) is will be installed as part of your Dev dependencies.
+This is a great way to auto format your Python code.
+You can even install it as the default formatter in your IDE to format on save.
+Here is a link to an example for vs-code: https://code.visualstudio.com/docs/python/editing#_formatting.

+We will probably not add Black formatting check as part of the PR process for this version of Prefect v1.
+However, we may require it for developing and deploying flows on v2.

 #### One-time setup of your local environment:
 1. Copy the `.env.example` file to a file in the same directory called `.env`.
 Change the values according to the instructions you find in that file. :warning: Do not put your credentials in `.env.example` to prevent accidentally checking them into git.
 Modifying `.env` is safe because it's git ignored.
    1. Set `PREFECT__CLOUD__API_KEY` to a Prefect API key that you can create on the [API keys page](https://cloud.prefect.io/user/keys).